microsoft/intelligence-toolkit/app/workflows/anonymize_case_data/README.md

 2. Suppressing insignificant values that hold little analytical value (e.g., binary 0 or boolean false indicating absence of an attribute)
 3. Selecting the minimum set of data columns (i.e., attributes) necessary to support downstream analysis and reporting tasks.

-We can now work though the steps of senstive data preparation using the `customer_complaints_3k.csv` dataset above.
+We can now work though the steps of senstive data preparation using the `customer_complaints_data.csv` dataset above.

-First, navigate to the `Prepare sensitive data` tab, select `Browse files`, and upload the `customer_complaints_3k.csv` dataset.
+First, navigate to the `Prepare sensitive data` tab, select `Browse files`, and upload the `customer_complaints_data.csv` dataset.
 A preview of the dataset should appear below.

-#### Set subject identifier

-Select `Set subject identifier` to expand the dropdown and indicate how individual data subjects (i.e., natural persons) are represented in the dataset.
-Since each record of the data file represents a different data subject, we can leave `Row number` as the selected option.
-Select the header again to collapse the dropdown and continue.

 #### Select attribute columns to include